raymondEhlers/OVERWATCH/docker/README.md

 to master or to any branch with a name that contains `-docker` will create an image.
 These images will be tagged as `latest-pyX.Y.Z` (as described above).
 Git tags will also automatically trigger the building of images.

+## Notes on logging

+Since we use supervisor, we use that to handle the logs.
+Then, we need to select a location for those logs.
+Although it appears that it would be convenient to put them in the `dataFolder` directory, this is problematic because they will be accessible through the `webApp`.
+Instead, we put them in the `exec` directory, which is a directory dedicated to files generated during execution.
+It may also contain configuration files, etc.